 On-Going Programs: Entrepreneurship

-UF, a 4/8 weeks apprenticeship program, was introduced to change the stories of loss and failures that affects the growth of aspiring and small scale entrepreneurs in Nepal.
+Udhyami Fellowship (UF): UF, a 4/8 weeks apprenticeship program, was introduced to change the stories of loss and failures that affects the growth of aspiring and small scale entrepreneurs in Nepal.
 The lack of adequate technical and business acumen often causes one to make mistakes that create loss and new found enthusiasm to wane.
 Thus, people who want to establish or scale up a small business are paired with established entrepreneurs, providing a real life practical training in their field of interest.
+Our current host entrepreneurs have more than 5 years of experience, so they can not only teach technical skills but also help to link with input suppliers and market.
 The provided fellowship are on Goat farming, Cow farming, Poultry, Pig farming, Vegetable farming and Mushroom farming.

-Udhyami insights is an interaction program, designed to help aspiring and existing entrepreneurs find appropriate approaches to the queries and challenges and learn from the insights of established entrepreneurs.
+Udhyami Insights (UI): UI is an interaction program designed to help aspiring and existing entrepreneurs find appropriate approaches to their queries and challenges from the insights of established entrepreneurs and experts.
 Each edition of the program focuses on specific areas of a business.
-The 1st edition on, “Why Restaurants Fails,” addressed the issues behind the failure of 60% of the restaurants within the first 3 years of operation.
-The 2nd edition on “Tips and Tricks for Successful Commercial Farming,” focused on ways to turn agro-business into a sustainable source of income.
-Similarly, the recently held 3rd edition was on "Financing, Insurance and Subsides for a Agro-enterprise."
+The first edition on, “Why Restaurants Fails,” addressed the issues behind the failure of 60% of the restaurants within the first 3 years of operation.
+The second edition on “Tips and Tricks for Successful Commercial Farming,” focused on turning agro-business into a sustainable source of income.
+Likewise, the third and fourth were focused on "Financing, Insurance and Subsides for an Agro-enterprise" and "Social Media Marketing for Your Venture," respectively.

 On-Going Programs: Education

-SchooPreneur, a 15-day program developed at ISAP, empowers children aged between 11 and 18 to solve communal problems by designing their own entrepreneurial solutions.
+Early Social Innovators (ESI)/SchoolPreneur: Early Social Innovators (ESI)/SchoolPreneur, a 15-day program developed at ISAP, empowers children aged between 11 and 18 to solve communal problems by designing their own entrepreneurial solutions.
 This opportunity harnesses the natural creativity and critical thinking skills of children, and benefits society at large with a bottom-up approach by training next generation to become impact driven problem-solvers.
-SchoolPreneur has been successfully completed in 9 public schools, 1 private school as well as in an Internally Displaced People (IDP) camp.
-This year we are conducting SchoolPreneur in 10 public schools, in partnership with Peace Winds Japan (PWJ).
+ESI/SchoolPreneur has been successfully completed in 9 public schools, 1 private school as well as in an Internally Displaced People (IDP) camp.
+This year we are conducting the program in 10 public schools, in partnership with Peace Winds Japan (PWJ).

 On-Going Programs: Reconstruction and Rehabilitation

-ISAP have been providing two types of training namely, a 45 day On-the-Job training (OJT) and Seven-Day-Mason training.
+Mason Training: ISAP have been providing two types of training namely, a 45 day On-the-Job training (OJT) and Seven-Day-Mason training.
 These training increase the ability to construct earthquake resistant buildings with an aim to address the growing need for reconstruction of individual dwellings in the aftermath of the 2015 earthquake.
 ISAP in partnership with Peace Winds Japan and Japan Platform conducted the Mason Training Program in Sanosirubari VDC in Sindhupalchowk as well as in Kathmandu.
-This year 4 OJT and a Seven-Day-Mason training, funded by Red Feather, is being held in Thulopakhar and Jhethal VDC of Sindhupalchowk.
+Similarly, in the year 2017, 4 OJT and a Seven-Day-Mason training, funded by Red Feather, was held in Thulopakhar and Jhethal VDC of Sindhupalchowk.

 Rehabilitation of Community Infrastructure